Home | About Us | Aircraft | Flights & Pricing | FAQs | Photo Gallery | Map | Links | Contact Us |

 The U.S. Postal Services features the Stearman Kaydet trainer on its classic aircraft postage stamps.

-The North American AT-6 "Texan" was used to train future fighter pilots in the 1940's...Still raced today at the Reno Air Races, the AT-6 is powered by a 600 H.P.
-Pratt & Whitney radial engine.
+The North American AT-6 "Texan" is powered by a big supercharged 600 H.P.
+Pratt & Whitney radial engine and was used to train future fighter pilots in the 1940's and is still raced today at the Reno Air Races.

 2000 Airport Road